Nikodemsky/bloatoff/bloatoff-utils/readme.txt

 = Is it safe to use? =

-Most of the options should be safe to use, but please read the carefully — especially those marked with a red asterisk next to function title.
+Most of the options should be safe to use, but please read the descriptions carefully — especially those marked with a red asterisk next to function title.

 = How is it different from other solutions already available in the repository? =